 Similarly, by clicking “Action,” you can quickly add and enable multiple features like the pattern of sending – normal round-robin, distribution of the volume of emails across configured service providers, and failover mechanism.

-Step V: Create an notification event.
+Step V: Create a notification event.

 It is the stage where you combine templates, providers, routes, and channels to fire notifications.